maxxfuu/maxxfuu/README.md

 # About Me:
 - Second year studying Computer Science & Engineering at the University of California, Merced.
-- Interests in Low-Level Programming and Deep Learning.
+- Interests in Low-Level Programming

 ## Socials: